Watergate Salad

 Did you grow up eating a Watergate Salad?
-This recipe is truly a vintage recipe because it’s from my mom’s recipe card box.
-I’m pretty sure this salad recipe was passed around at church functions in the 1970s.
+This is a classic vintage recipe from my mom’s recipe card box.
+I’m sure this Watergate salad recipe was passed around at church functions in the 1970s, mainly when people were part of potlucks.

-This Watergate Salad has pineapple, Pistachio pudding, mini-marshmallows, pecans, Cool Whip, and coconut.
-Then you top it off with a few more pecans and of course, Maraschino cherries are optional.
+This Watergate Salad has pineapple, pistachio pudding, mini marshmallows, pecans, Cool Whip, and coconut.
+Then you top it off with a few more pecans; of course, Maraschino cherries are optional.
+I like to use instant pudding mix since it’s so easy.

 It’s creamy, a little sweet, and a little bit tart at the same time.
-The reason I love this fruit salad is that I usually have the ingredients in my pantry and the Cool Whip in the freezer.
-Therefore I can make this one at the last minute and let it set up in the refrigerator before bringing it out to be served.
+I love this fruit salad because I usually have the ingredients in my pantry and the Cool Whip in the freezer.
+I can make this delicious salad at the last minute and set it up in the refrigerator before bringing it out to be served.

-What’s really great about this Watergate Salad is that you have most of these ingredients in your pantry and freezer.
-We can make this salad for a party, church activity, or neighborhood get-together.
+What’s great about this Watergate Salad is that you have most of these ingredients in your pantry and freezer.
+This salad can be a side dish for a party, church activity, or neighborhood get-together.
+It can also be served as a dessert salad if you need something special to top off a meal.

-All you do is stir the ingredients together and refrigerate them for a few hours.
-You can sprinkle with chopped pecans and garnish it with a few Maraschino cherries.
-You will love it!
+All you do is stir the ingredients and refrigerate them for a few hours.
+You can sprinkle it with chopped pecans and garnish it with a few Maraschino cherries.
+You’ll love it!

 Why We Love The Watergate Salad

-- The green color comes from the Pistachio Pudding mixed with the pineapple juice.
+- The green color comes from the Pistachio Pudding mixed with pineapple juice.

 - The chopped pecans and Maraschino cherries are frostings on the salad.

-- During the summer we particularly love this salad since it helps cool us off, not only with the flavor, but the temperature from the fridge.
+- We particularly love this salad during the summer since it helps cool us off with the flavor and the fridge’s temperature.

 Watergate Salad